IAM Groups vs. Direct Policy Attachment: Why Groups Win Every Time

 --user-name alice

-# Step 4: Verify group membership
+# 4. Verify group membership

 aws iam get-group \